Skip to Calculator

 Who Should Use This Calculator?

-This tool is built for anyone who needs a defensible, code-compliant attic ventilation number โ not an estimate, not a rule of thumb.
+This tool is built for anyone who needs a defensible, code-compliant attic ventilation number, not an estimate or a rule of thumb.

-- Roofing contractors who want to give clients a code-compliant proposal quickly.
-The results table gives you everything you need for a scope-of-work discussion.
+• Roofing contractors who want to give clients a code-compliant proposal quickly.

-- Home inspectors verifying that existing vent installations meet IRC minimums.
-Enter the attic dimensions and compare the required NFA to what's actually installed.
+• Home inspectors verifying that existing vent installations meet IRC minimums.

-- Real estate professionals assessing a property's ventilation compliance before purchase or listing.
-Inadequate attic ventilation is one of the most common deferred maintenance issues in pre-sale inspections.
+• Real estate professionals assessing a property's ventilation compliance before purchase or listing.

-- HVAC and energy auditors evaluating whole-house thermal performance.
-Attic ventilation interacts directly with cooling loads and duct efficiency.
+• HVAC and energy auditors evaluating whole-house thermal performance.